Jadevious/employees-management-ui/README.md

     $ npm test

-You can run a specific test in the test folder by running the npm test commmand along with the file's relevant path.
+You can run a specific test in the test folder by running the npm test command along with the file's relevant path.

     $ npm test ./test/JobRolesAutomationTest.js